kgullikson88/blog/content/2015-07-06-ClimateChange.md

 Author: Kevin Gullikson

 ## Or: Is there really a pause in global warming?
-A common criticism made by climate change skeptics is that there has not been any warming in the several years.
+A common criticism made by climate change skeptics is that there has not been any warming in the last several years.
 They claim that since the CO$_2$ abundance is still increasing, the lack of increasing temperatures proves that CO$_2$ *cannot* be driving the temperature change.

 Let's take a look at the data.
 For this project, I will be using the [Berkeley Earth compilation](http://berkeleyearth.org/data/) of global average surface temperatures and ocean temperatures.
 The data go back to 1880 and, unlike other compilations I have found, include an uncertainty in the temperature anomaly as well as just the value.
 The data from the [Goddard Institute for Space Studies](http://data.giss.nasa.gov/gistemp/), which is more commonly used but does not include uncertainties, is almost identical to the values I use.